 The Deathbed Confession

 In 1985, while serving a prison sentence for unrelated crimes, Altman was diagnosed with terminal cancer.
 On his deathbed, he confessed to his wife, Marcelle Hall, about the violin’s true identity.
-He directed her to hidden newspaper clippings detailing the 1936 theft.
+He directed her to hidden newspaper clippings detailing the 1936 theft, carefully preserved for nearly fifty years.

 A New Chapter with Joshua Bell